 The curriculum for the Bachelor of Science in Nursing Degree offered by the Saint Francis Medical Center College of Nursing consists of a total of 124 semester hours of coursework.
 These hours are divided into 59 semester hours of required pre-nursing courses and 65 semester hours of coursework within the nursing major.

 59 semester hours of required pre-nursing curriculum to be completed at the college of choice prior to enrollment at the College of Nursing.

 Application may be made upon completion of at least 30 semester hours of pre-nursing courses, which must include at least eight semester hours of physical/life sciences.

 An overall grade point average (GPA) of 2.50 plus a 2.50 GPA for anatomy & physiology I & II are required for admission.
 Only course grades of C or above are transferable.

-If the hours total less than 59, an additional course(s) must be taken in any area of choice.
+If the hours total less than 59, an additional elective must be taken in any area of choice.

-For a list of requirements from other pre-nursing colleges, please review our transfer guide.
+For a list of requirements from specific pre-nursing colleges, please review our transfer guides.

 The requirements of the pre-nursing curriculum incorporate both the general education core curriculum adopted by the Illinois Board of Higher Education and the specific courses required to support the nursing major.